Adwait-Pujari/Frogger-Game/README.md

 # Frogger-Game
+## Note: To play this you must run the given code on processing( can download it from https://processing.org ).

 ### A singleplayer arcade game

 ##### Frogger is a game in which a frog crosses a road without hitting the obstacle.